 In addition to traditional prototyping processes, we offer rapid prototyping via a 3D printing machine.
 3D printing enables us to create parts that can be used to check form, fit, and in some cases function.

 Leveraging 3D printing for medical device prototyping also allows us to quickly create fixtures for assembly and inspection needs.
-We are able to determine fixture effectiveness before committing time and money to machined and fabricated fixturing.
+We can determine fixture effectiveness before committing time and money to machined and fabricated fixturing, thereby supporting efficient Design for Manufacturability workflows.